Misakihime21/UE_PlatformGame/README.md

 + new look for menu (pictures, etc.);
 + UI booster timer;
 + pause;

-- Gideon turning when is attacked in the back;
++ Gideon turning when is attacked in the back;

+SOUNDS
+- checkpoint sound;
+- background music change;

 BUGS
 - jumps aren't working properly  - maybe waiting for animation to stop; \\cant jump from running